 E-commerce personalisation has been happening at the Enterprise level for a while.
 PureNet prophesies that e-commerce personalisation will become accessible for all sizes of business from SME to Mid-Tier to Enterprise via products such as PureClarity.
 Customers have been inclined to personalized experiences from the likes of Amazon and Netflix.
 Based on that they have come to expect the same level of personalisation from online retailers’ product recommendations which are highly targeted and not simply ‘one size fits all’.

-In 2017 the retailers will take advantage from personalisation and Artificial Intelligence (AI) by collecting behavioral data from each website visitor and moving on to developing highly targeted campaigns based on customer segments and previous online experiences
+The retailers will take advantage from personalisation and Artificial Intelligence (AI) by collecting behavioral data from each website visitor and moving on to developing highly targeted campaigns based on customer segments and previous online experiences

 Omni and Multi-channel Shopping

 50% of customers prefer to buy online and pick up their purchases from in-stores.